 * Charter schools are granted a charter after a rigorous review process

-* Charters are required to administer the same state tests as traditional zoned schools but are held too much higher standards of performance on these tests.
+* Charters must administer the same state tests as traditional zoned schools but are held to much higher performance standards on these tests.

 Enables educators to be more creative and innovative in their instructional approach